MarkEhler/dsc-1-final-project-online-ds-pt-112618/README.md

 ## The Deliverables

-There will be three deliverables for this project:
+There are three deliverables for this project:

 1. **A well documented Jupyter Notebook** containing any code you've written for this project and comments explaining it.
 2. A short **Keynote/PowerPoint/Google Slides presentation** (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.